wynessgp/sqa-risk-recreation/docs/bva/domain/TradeInManager.md

 Output: 10, true

 ### Test value 11
-Input: 5 traded-in sets, collection with one infantry card, one calvary card, and one infantry card
+Input: 5 traded-in sets, collection with one infantry card, one calvary card, and one artillery card

-Output: 25, true
+Output: 15, true

 ### Test value 12
 Input: 6 traded-in sets, size 3 collection with only infantry